 Both of this activities are worth it.
 The leatherback turtles are the biggest in the world and to be near to this giants is impressive.

-Going from San Francisco will ask you more effort as you need to walk a long time on the beach (around 8 Kms one way).
-The beach is really dirty so the walk is not so fun.
-However, the price is really cheap.
+Going from San Francisco will ask you more effort as you need to walk a long time to the beach (around 8 Kms one way).
+The beach is filthy, so the walk is not fun.
+However, the price is cheap.
 It could be a good option for the people travelling with a tight budget.

 In any case, be ready to walk on the beach at night to find the turtles!!